A complete guide on Technology Migration Strategies: (Part 1 – Introduction)

 Imagine a scenario where you buy a new apartment, you’re all packed to move in, and have carefully planned the process through.
 You are all set to move to your new home, then suddenly you realize–there is a problem.
 The furniture and artifacts do not fit well with your new apartment.

-How would you feel if you had to dump all your furniture and start from ground up?
+How would you feel if you had to dump all your furniture and start from the ground up?
 Taking this analogy further, consider the new apartment as your new database and the furniture as the data.
 We are sure that data would be much more important than furniture for your business, and hence you’d want to retain every single bit of it while you plan to migrate.

-As a follow continuation of our technology migration series, in this blog, we shall try to uncover the basics of database migration(DBM), what one should understand, consider and take care of while performing the database migration.
+As a follow continuation of our technology migration series, in this blog, we shall try to uncover the basics of database migration(DBM), and what one should understand, consider and take care of while performing the database migration.

-As a follow up from our previous application migration blog, today’s piece centers around database migration (also known as schema migration) because it’s one of the most important migrations that deals mainly with selecting, extracting, transferring/updating the data from one database framework to another.
+As a follow-up from our previous application migration blog, today’s piece centers around database migration (also known as schema migration) because it’s one of the most important migrations that deals mainly with selecting, extracting, transferring/updating the data from one database framework to another.

 Essentially, the need for database migration can be specific to a business requirement, or even to satisfy the latest multiple regulatory policies instituted by various regulators.
 While there are no defined situations when DBM is needed, we have listed some situations where this is unavoidable: